 Our pipeline of CAR T therapies is being developed under exclusive licenses from several world class research institutions.
-Our strategy is to license these therapies, support preclinical and clinical research activities by our partners and transfer the underlying manufacturing technology to our cell processing facility located in Worcester, Massachusetts, to conduct our own clinical trials.
+Our strategy is to license these technologies, support preclinical and clinical research activities by our partners and transfer the underlying technology to our cell processing facility located in Worcester, Massachusetts, in order to conduct our own clinical trials.

 We are developing CAR T therapies for hematologic malignancies in partnership with COH targeting CD123 (MB-102) and CS1 (MB-104) and with Fred Hutch targeting CD20 (MB-106).
-Phase 1 clinical trials sponsored by COH for MB-102 and MB-104 and by Fred Hutch for MB-106 are underway.
-In the third quarter of 2019 the FDA approved our IND application to initiate a multicenter Phase 1/2 clinical trial of MB-102, and our clinical trial has begun enrollment for the treatment of patients with blastic plasmacytoid dendritic cell neoplasm ("BPDCN").
-On May 10, 2021, the FDA approved our IND application to initiate a multicenter Phase 1/2 clinical trial of MB-106 for the treatment of patients with non-Hodgkin lymphoma and chronic lymphocytic leukemia, and in the first quarter of 2022 we expect to enroll the first patient in this trial.
-We plan to file an IND application for a multicenter Phase 1/2 trial for MB-104 for the treatment of patients with multiple myeloma once COH has established a safe and effective dose.
+A Phase 1 clinical trials sponsored by COH for MB-102 has completed enrollment and Phase 1 clinical trials sponsored by COH for MB-104 and by Fred Hutch for MB-106 are underway.
+In the third quarter of 2019 the FDA approved our IND application to initiate a multi-center Phase 1/2 clinical trial of MB-102, and our clinical trial began enrollment in 2020 for the treatment of patients with blastic plasmacytoid dendritic cell neoplasm.
+In May 2021, the FDA approved our IND application to initiate a multi-center Phase 1/2 clinical trial of MB-106, and we expect to begin the treatment of patients with non-Hodgkin lymphoma and chronic lymphocytic leukemia in the second quarter of 2022.
+We plan to file an IND for a multicenter Phase 1/2 trial for MB-104 for the treatment of patients with multiple myeloma once COH has established a safe and effective dose.

-We are also developing CAR T therapies for solid tumors in partnership with COH targeting IL13R2 (MB-101), HER2 (MB-103) and prostate stem cell antigen ("PSCA") (MB-105).
-In addition, we have partnered with Nationwide for the C134 oncolytic virus (MB-108) in order to enhance the activity of MB-101 for the treatment of patients with glioblastoma multiforme (GBM).
+We are also developing CAR T therapies for solid tumors in partnership with COH targeting IL13R α 2 (MB-101), HER2 (MB-103) and PSCA (MB-105).
+In addition, we have partnered with Nationwide for the C134 oncolytic virus (MB-108) in order to enhance the activity of MB-101 for the treatment of patients with glioblastoma multiforme ("GBM").
 Phase 1 clinical trials sponsored by COH for MB-101, MB-103 and MB-105 are underway.
-A Phase 1 clinical trial sponsored by the University of Alabama at Birmingham ("UAB") for MB-108 began during the third quarter of 2019 and, in the third quarter of 2022, we plan to file an IND application for the combination of MB-101 and MB-108 for the treatment of patients with GBM.
-In the third quarter of 2019, we announced that COH had incommercial name: Yervoy®) in patients with recurrent malignant glioma.
-In the fourth quarter of 2020 we announced that COH had initiated a Phase 1, two-arm clinical trial of MB-101 in patients with leptomeningeal brain tumors (e.g., glioblastoma, ependymoma or medulloblastoma).
-We also plan to file IND applications and initiate our own clinical trials for MB-103 for the treatment of patients with metastatic breast cancer to brain and for MB-105 for the treatment of patients with prostate and pancreatic cancer.
+A Phase 1 clinical trial sponsored by the University of Alabama at Birmingham ("UAB") for MB-108 began during the third quarter of 2019 and, in the second half of 2022, we plan to file an IND for the combination of MB-101 and MB-108 - which is referred to as MB-109 - for the treatment of patients with relapsed or refractory GBM and anaplastic astrocytoma.
+We also plan to file INDs and initiate our own clinical trials for MB-103 for the treatment of patients with metastatic breast cancer to brain and for MB-105 for the treatment of patients with prostate and pancreatic cancer once COH has established safe and effective doses for these therapies.
+The Company is also collaborating with the Mayo Clinic to develop a novel technology that may be able to transform the administration of CAR T therapies and potentially be used as an off-the-shelf therapy.
+Mustang plans to file an IND application for a multicenter Phase 1 clinical trial once a lead construct has been identified.